diezcami/hkust-isp-notes/ISOM1090/Study Guides/midterm-guide-answers.md

 * **Define Tag Cloud**
   * A tag cloud is a visual representation of the popularity of social tags - the larger the tag, the more popular it is.

+## Miscellaneous Concepts
+* **Pareto's Principle**
+  * The belief that 20% of a product produces 80% of the profit, thereby implying that the remaining 80% of a product is negligible.
+The principle was eventually replaced by the Long Tail.
+* **James Surowiecki**
+  * Wrote the book on *Wisdom of Crowd*, and states that large groups of people are better than an elite few, no matter how brilliant they are.
+* **Tim Berners-Lee**
+  * Created the World Wide Web, and argued that Web 2.0 is simply an improved version of Web 1.0 due to the common technologies.
+* **Synonyms of Web 2.0**
+  * **MEMORIZE (PAS)**: Participatory Web, Amateurisation, Social Web
+    * Participatory Web refers to the progression from static to dynamic/interactive web pages, Amateurisation refers to the ease of access of platforms to average people, Social Web refers to the emergence of social networking and community oriented sites.
+* **Bandwagon Effect**
+  * The probability of any individual adopting a service increases with the proportion of who've already done so
+* **Leveling Effect**
+  * An effect of Web 2.0 that redistributed power from the authority/experts to the ordinary citizens.
+It empowered people and created an open and non-hierarchical society on the web.
+* **Chris Anderson**
+  * Coined the term *'Long Tail'* in 2014.
+* **Garry Kasparov**
+  * Played a chess game against a world team where moves were decided by plurality vote.
+* **Connectivism**
+  * The reason we, collectively as a society, know far more than the most brilliant individual.
+It made knowledge decentralized, interconnected and personal.
+* **Designed Serendipity**
+  * Occurs when an idea inspires the creation of another idea
+* **The Cuckoo's Calling**
+  * The exception to the Long Tail

 # Read the following articles